Living Condition is an animated documentary that explores our failed criminal justice system

 Living Condition was generously supported by a San Francisco Arts Commission grant, Art Research Institute UC Santa Cruz, A Creative Work Fund grant, University of California Art Research Institute (UCIRA) grant, The Center for Cultural Innovation investing in the artist grant, UC Santa Cruz Committee on Research grant, UC Santa Cruz Dean’s Fund for Excellence in Research, Cal Humanities grant, Left Tilt Fund, and Pacific Pioneer Fund and individual donors.

-If you would like to contribute to Living Condition you can donate through Bay Area Video Coalition (BAVC) is our fiscal sponsor, at the link below:
+If you would like to contribute to Living Condition, donation can be made through Bay Area Video Coalition (BAVC), our fiscal sponsor,